f00kthisc0de/WhatsappExtractor/README.md

 This is a tool for extracting WhatsApp information from the sdcard with adb.
 Make sure the window size is 102x31 for an optimal view.
 The Project was created in around 3 hours and has no error handlers or anything built in.
-So dont expect to much from is xD
+So dont expect to much from it xD

 Setup()